The Rev. Dr. Arden C. Strasser — Interim Pastor

 The Rev. Paul D. Schmiege — Pastor Emeritus

 Pastor Schmiege was called as the senior pastor of Saint Luke’s in 2000, and retired on January 7, 2018.
-He was the seventh pastor in the 166 year history of Saint Luke’s.
+He was the seventh pastor in the history of Saint Luke’s, founded in 1850.
 Born in Moose Jaw, Saskatchewan, Canada, both his father and grandfather were Lutheran clergy as well.

 His academic work includes an undergraduate degree in German and Greek from Valparaiso University in Valparaiso, Indiana; an M.Div. from Concordia Seminary, now located in Ft Wayne, Indiana; and a Th.M. in early church history from Harvard Divinity School.